- Worker to get into position beside client.

 - Use 'rolling out' procedure for escaping a thumb grasp by client, if required.

-- Little finger leads hand in a rolling out movement that levers out workers thumb without risk of injury from pulling.
+- Little finger leads hand in a rolling out movement that levers out the worker's thumb without risk of injury from pulling.

-- This action is necessary for worker to avoid being pulled to ground if client falls, or if squeezes hand too tight.
+- This action is necessary for the worker to avoid being pulled to the ground if client falls, or if squeezes hand too tight.

 - Walk along with client.